 If we gave Ortiz this much extra credit for playoff performance – but didn’t give a single other person in baseball history one iota of such credit, he’d rank as the 11th best 1B ever, just ahead of Frank Thomas and Johnny Mize.
 And that would clearly get him into the Hall of Miller and Eric.

 On the other hand, all I’ve really established so far is that I shouldn’t just ignore the rest of this experiment.
-At least by some really strange standard Ortiz would have a shot at the HoME.
+By some really strange standard, yes, Ortiz would have a shot at the HoME.
 Now let’s try to be more reasonable.

 In 2002 Ortiz struck out in more than 1/3 of his trips to the plate, didn’t homer, and saw his team lose in the ALCS.
 In these playoffs, he was just another guy.
 Unless you advocate an entirely different way of looking at the game than I do, ignoring Ortiz in October of 2002 is probably the right move.